ATStahl/CBEM/README.md

 Note: This script will not work unless there are already classified images to import (see Script 1 or import classified images from another source).

-This is the Classification/Uncertainty script that was used to create Figure 3e,f in Stahl et al. (2021).
+This is the source script that was used to create Figure 3e,f in Stahl et al. (in review).
-The purpose of this script is to generate uncertainty classes by querying 2016-2019 composite images classified by a classifier trained on a 2018 image composite.It then computes area-based statistics for the uncertainty classes.
+The purpose of this script is to generate land cover change classes by querying 2016-2019 composite images classified by a classifier trained on a 2018 image composite.It then computes area-based statistics for the uncertainty classes.

 ## Data Sources used in the generatation of attached GIS layers
 Theobald DM, Mueller D, Norman J. 2013.
 Detailed datasets on riparian and valley-bottom attributes and condition for the Great Northern and Northern Pacific.
 Available from https://databasin.org/galleries/58411c761def4a54a477bebc48a57db1 (accessed May 19, 2015)